Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

 \begin{prop} Let $E/k$ be an elliptic curve and $p$ and odd prime.
 Suppose that there are more than $\rk E(k)$ primes $v$ such that $p\mid c_v$.
 Then there is a positive proportion of cyclic extensions $K/k$ of degree $p$ for which we have $\rk E(K)>\rk E(k)$ or $\Sha_K \neq 0$. \end{prop}

-\begin{proof} We will show that there is a positive proportion of $K$ such that $\coker(\alpha)$ is non-trivial.
-For that matter we only need to make sure that all places $v$ with $p\mid c_v$ are inert in $K/k$ as then the dimension of $D_{K/k}$ is larger than the rank of $E(k)$ and hence $\coker(\alpha)$ is non-trivial.
-This holds for a positive proportion of $K/k$.
-Now, we have $H^1(G,M) \neq 0$ or $\coker(\eta) \neq 0$.
+\begin{proof} There is a positive proportion of cyclic extensions $K/k$ of degree $p$ such that all places $v$ with $p\mid c_v$ are inert.
+For such a $K$, the dimension of $D_{K/k}$ is larger than the rank of $E(k)$ by Corollary~\ref{cyclic_d_cor}.
+Then Proposition~\ref{cokeralpha_prop} implies that $\coker(\alpha)$ is non-trivial.
+This implies that $H^1(G,M) \neq 0$ or $\coker(\eta) \neq 0$ by Lemma~\ref{sha_descent_lem}.
 In the first case $M$ contains copies of $A$ and hence the rank of $E(K)$ is larger than the rank of $E(k)$.
 In the second case, $\Sha_K^G$ and hence $\Sha_K$ is non-trivial. \end{proof}

 Let us specialise to the case when $k=\QQ$.
 Since the $L$-function $L(E,\chi,s)$ admits an analytic continuation for all $\chi$, it is easy to determine when the rank grows, that is when $\rk E(K)>\rk E(k)$.
 Note that we can calculate the value $L(E,\chi,1)$ very quickly using modular symbols and if that value is non-zero, then the rank does not grow.
 Under our assumption that $\Sha_K$ is finite, $L(E,\chi,1)=0$ implies that the rank grows.
 Rank growth is relatively rare, especially for $p>5$, as expected by the conjectures made in~\cite{david_fearnley_kisilevsky_2, fearnley_kisilevsky_kuwata}.
 Cases where the rank grows by more than $p-1$ are hard to find, but see Example~\ref{rk6_ex} below for such a case.